 But if you are transferring funds to another bank like SBI to HDFC then transaction take place between 8 AM to 6.30 PM for NEFT.
 There are 6 time-slots for work days.
 Saturday is a slightly different story.

 If you are doing IMPS (which you should) then fund transfer will be done in real time.

 What are SBI net banking charges?

-Net banking charges depends on various factors.
+Net banking charges depend on various factors.
 For instance, there are no charges of registering for online banking.
 However, for third-party transfer, you may have to pay 5-10 rs extra per transaction.

 Please note that the above statements are a general overview.
-I highly suggest you go through SBI’s faq page for details.
+I highly suggest you go through SBI’s fan page for details.

-How to transfer funds using SBI online banking (Video)
+How to book train tickets using online banking